-We utilize the most likely amount consistently to estimate the effect of uncertainty on the amount of variable consideration to which we would be entitled.
-The most likely amount method considers the single most likely amount from a range of possible consideration amounts.
-The most likely amounts are based upon the contractual terms of the incentives and historical experience with each customer.
+Depending on the specific facts and circumstances, we utilize either the most likely amount or the expected value methods to estimate the effect of uncertainty on the amount of variable consideration to which we would be entitled.
+The most likely amount method considers the single most likely amount from a range of possible consideration amounts, while the expected value method is the sum of probability-weighted amounts in a range of possible consideration amounts.
+Both methods are based upon the contractual terms of the incentives and historical experience with each customer.
 Although we make our best estimate of sales incentive liabilities, many factors, including significant unanticipated changes in the purchasing volume and the lack of claims from customers could have a significant impact on the liability for sales incentives and reported operating results.
 We record estimates for cash discounts, promotional rebates, and other promotional allowances in the period the related revenue is recognized ("Customer Credits").
 The provision for Customer Credits is recorded as a reduction from gross sales and reserves for Customer Credits are presented within accrued sales incentives on the Consolidated Balance Sheet.